ArkEcosystemArchive/docs-legacy/docs/sdk/cryptography/usage.md

 Download and install the Arduino IDE (>=1.8.5) from [arduino.cc](https://www.arduino.cc/en/Main/Software)

-Using the Arduino IDE's built-in Library Manager, install the Ark-Cpp-Crypto library.
+Using the Arduino IDE's built-in Library Manager, install the ARK-Cpp-Crypto library.
 Be sure to install the "-arduino" version of Cpp-Crypto.

 ##### Dependencies